thai-nm/dumps-search/tool-demonstration.md

 ## Objective

-A Python CLI tool to search for questions/answers of a specific topic on Exam Topics and save them as PDF files.
+A simple Python CLI tool to search for questions/answers of a specific topic on Exam Topics and save them as PDF files.
 These PDF files later on will be merged into a single PDF file.

-The tool should be:
-- Packaged and uploaded to PyPi by GitHub Actions workflows
-- Easily installed by pip

 ## How it works